yescine/DAViD/README.md

 ### Dataset License

 The SynthHuman dataset is licensed under the [CDLA-2.0](./LICENSE-CDLA-2.0.txt).
-The download script and other code is licensed under the [MIT](./LICENSE-MIT.txt).
+The download script and other code is licensed under the [MIT License](./LICENSE-MIT.txt).

 ## 🔓 Released Models